parsaghaffari/browserbee/README.md

 - **Research assistant**: Assists with deep dives into topics like companies, job listings, market trends, and academic publications by gathering and organizing information.
 - **Knowledge bookmarking & summarization**: Quickly summarizes articles, extracts key information, and saves useful insights for later reference.
 - **Chat with any website**: Ask questions, generate summaries, fill out forms, etc.

+## MCP

+### Building an MCP server for BrowserBee

+A minimalist demo of a web app and browser extension can be found at [https://github.com/nalbion/browserbee-mcp-demo].

+- MCP Servers advertise their availability by broadcasting a `ping` message which includes their unique sessionId.
+- `MCPManager` creates and manages a new MCP `Client` for each MCP Server it discovers.

 ## 🛫 Roadmap